-Active continuously since the 1960's.
-USA "2" area call signs in the first years.
+Started with USA "2" area call signs in the 1960s.
 "1" area calls since 1974: VT and NH.
-My first love is DXing: 350 confirmed (335 CW, 324 SSB, 161 RTTY).
-Someday, P5 will be on the air for my last one.
+My first love has been DXing: 350 mixed (338 CW, 328 SSB, 190 Digital).
+Someday, P5 will be on the air - long enough - for my last one.
 Awards include DXCC Honor Roll, 8 band DXCC and 5 band WAS.
-Now that the bands are open again, you'll find me on 6 through 80, mostly CW and digital modes.
+When the bands are open, you'll find me on 160 through 2, mostly CW and digital modes.

 Casual contester since 2008, as a member of the Yankee Clipper Contest Club.
 So, in the contests many weekends.
 Lately, been doing more longer contacts.
 If you hear me, please give me a call.
 Other memberships include: ARRL (Life Member), Central NH ARC, FOC(2093), CWops (1404), SKCC (3743), FISTS (14474), 10-X International (43035), Indexa and QCWA (19644).

 Incidentally, I find it fascinating that us "old timers" like to restore old radios and downsize technology for the fun of it.
 What is that all about? :-) Actually, me too.
 I inherited an almost new Heathkit HR-10 that wants finishing.
 There's also a beautiful old Crosley 51 circa 1920's.
 Inspired by AllAmericanFiveRadio's videos, I'd love to get them running again.

 2017: Still looking for that 160M antenna.
 Also want something I can "resonate" on 60 meters.
 Perhaps a Carolina windom?
 Moreover, definitely need to find and eliminate annoying local noise sources.
 There's intermittent S9 QRN on 160 and 80.
 And, looking forward to openings on 6M.